Admissions Edge Members Have Gotten Into:

 I'm going to Kelley (Indiana) where I received a full tuition scholarship.
 I did really well in the interview, and I used your four question types / stories framework that you detail in the course.
-Thanks for your help!Matt, Admitted to Indiana Kelley
+Thanks for your help!Matt, USA, Admitted to Indiana Kelley

 The Admissions Edge Course:

 Online training program to get you in top MBA programs

 The Admissions Edge course is a 100% online training program.
 After you complete the payment, you will get access to the members-only area with all of the training videos, case-studies and exercises admissions consultants use to help their clients earn acceptance letters from the top-ranked business schools.
 Plus, access to the forum!

 This course is for you if...

 - You're an MBA applicant who is short on time, but want to maximize your chances this application season